upperlinecode/intro-to-react-typescript/README.md

 ## Why?

-If you ask 10 React developers what the best way to build a React application is, you'll likely get 11 different answers - There are so many libraries, packages, and build philosophies out there that it'd be a full-time job to master all of them.
+If you ask 10 React developers about the best way to build a React application, you'll likely get 11 different answers - There are so many libraries, packages, and build philosophies out there that it'd be a full-time job to master all of them.

 The purpose of this lab therefore isn't to show you the BEST way to write a React app, but rather to give you a chance to see some of the specific practices that are most common starting points when writing an app that uses React Hooks and TypeScript.